 U.S. Invasion of Panama

 - President Bush's decision to topple the regime of General Manuel Noriega won strong political support in the U.S., but it provoked angry criticism around the world.
-What were her views on President Bush's decision?
+What were his/her views on President Bush's decision?

-- Did she think the attack and the amount of force used was justified in order to capture Noriega, bring him to America to face trial on drug-trafficking charges, and to restore democratic government in Panama?
+- Did he/she think the attack and the amount of force used was justified in order to capture Noriega, bring him to America to face trial on drug-trafficking charges, and to restore democratic government in Panama?
 Why or why not?

 - Some felt the U.S. action set a dangerous precedent: that any state can use force to overthrow a government it doesn't like, which could lead to international anarchy.
-Did she feel this way?
+Did he/she feel this way?
 Why or why not?